 I may not save for a college fund, but I spend an arm and a leg on lessons and clinics.
 I may not shell out for sports uniforms, but my riding gear overflows in the tack room.
 I may not buy toys and video games, but I find myself restocking treats every month.

 Equestrian life is expensive to say the least.
 But how expensive exactly?

-(If you haven’t read my earlier article about this process, hop over there first for background.)
+(If you haven’t read my earlier article about this process, How Much Does it Cost to Own a Horse?, hop over there first for background.)

 Starting this month, I’ll provide a quick summary for Savvy Horsewoman readers who want to continue following my budgeting journey.

 You can read my full October 2019 horse expense report here.

 As a reminder, my goal is to keep monthly horse expenses under $1,000 after adjustments (e.g. trades).

 In October, my horse expense was $1,517.41 BEFORE adjustments.

 The chart below shows monthly expenses from January – October 2019.
 These numbers represent the total dollar VALUE of my equestrian expenses.

 It does not factor in any trades for products or services.
 In other words, if I didn’t trade for anything, this is how much money I’d be paying each month.